Back to District of Columbia

 Terms To Know

-A special period where people can pay old fines without extra penalties.
+A special time when the government lets people pay old debts without extra fees.

 Limits and Unknowns